Manila Polo Club: Membership

-Membership with the Manila Polo Club is reserved to very affluent individuals due to the high cost of shares of stock in the club.
-However ownership of shares does not necessarily equate to membership.
-To become a member, an aspirant must secure referrals from two current members and endorsement from five other current members.
-The name of the aspirant is posted on the club's bulletin board for 30 days and any member can write any feedback regarding the aspirant to the membership committee.
+Membership in the Manila Polo Club is reserved for very affluent individuals due to the high cost of shares of stock in the club.
+However, ownership of shares does not necessarily equate to membership.
+To become a member, an aspirant must secure referrals from two current members and endorsements from five other current members.
+The name of the aspirant is posted on the club's bulletin board for 30 days, and any member can provide to the membership committee any feedback regarding the aspirant.
 By the end of the 30-day period, the membership committee schedules an interview with the aspirant, after which the members of the committee anonymously vote by casting a black or white ball - the former signifies rejection - to approve or deny an aspirant's application.
 If rejected, an aspirant could apply for membership again after six months.

-Prior 1983, membership was restricted to males, although wives of members were allowed to use the club's facilities.
-The club's facilities are also available for rental to non-members provided that there is sponsorship from a member.
+Prior to 1983, membership was restricted to males, although wives of members were allowed to use the club's facilities.
+The club's facilities are also available for rental to non-members, provided that there is sponsorship from a member.

-As per the organization's by-laws, the incumbent President of the Philippines and the incumbent Mayor of Makati are granted honorary membership and do not have to pay for shares in stock of the club and can use facilities of the club but they have to pay like the regular members.
+As per the organization's by-laws, the incumbent President of the Philippines and the incumbent Mayor of Makati are granted honorary membership and do not have to pay for shares in stock of the club; they can use the facilities of the club, but they have to pay like the regular members do.